Microno95/magnetosphere/README.md

 * Null point determination (untested), in `gorgon/null_points.py`
 * Empirical Earth Bow shock and Magnetopause models, in `models/bowshock.py` and `models/magnetopause.py`

+Examples are in Jupyter Notebooks in the `docs` folder.

 ## Fortran subroutines and F2Py

 The Fortran source files are contained in `gorgon/fortran/`.
 This repo contains compiled versions for Windows and Linux, on numpy v1.13.3.